YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 To set up a new replicating instance of an originating instance for the first time or to replace a replicating instance if database and instance file get deleted, you need to create the replicating instance from a backup of the originating instance, or one of its replicating instances.

-If you are running YottaDB/GT.M V5.5-000 or higher:
+If you are running a recent version of YottaDB:

 - Take a backup of the database and the replication instance file of the originating instance together at the same time with BACKUP -REPLINSTANCE and transfer them to the location of the replicating instance.
 If the originator's replicating instance file was newly created, take its backup while the Source Server is running to ensure that the backup contains at least one history record.

 - Use MUPIP REPLICATE -EDITINST -NAME=<secondary-instname> to change the replicating instance's name.

 - Start the replicating instance without -udpateresync.

-If you are running YottaDB/GT.M pre-V5.5-000:

-- Create a new replication instance file on the replicating instance.

-- Start the replicating instance with this new replication instance file with the -updateresync qualifier (no value specified).

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Replacing the replication instance file of a replicating instance (A→B and P→Q)